 Reach for this book when your child expresses frustration that they are too young, too small, or not the right person to try a difficult skill.
 This is a story for the child who needs to see that mastery is born from patience and that breaking boundaries is possible with a mentor by your side.
 It follows Hiromi Suzuki, a girl growing up in New York City who watches her father at the Fulton Fish Market and eventually trains to become one of the first female sushi chefs in a male-dominated profession.
 This biography highlights the beauty of Japanese American heritage and the deep bond between a father and daughter.
 It is perfect for elementary-aged children, ages 5 to 9, who are starting to explore their own interests and identities.
 Parents will appreciate the way it validates a child's ambition while teaching that excellence requires time, practice, and the courage to be different.

 The book is safe to read cold, though parents may want to look at the glossary in the back first to help with the pronunciation of Japanese culinary terms during the read-aloud.
-A parent might choose this after hearing their child say, 'I can't do that because I'm a girl,' or 'No one else who looks like me does that.'
+A parent might choose this after hearing their child say, 'I can't do that because I'm a girl.'

 Younger children (5-6) will be fascinated by the detailed illustrations of the fish market and the food.
 Older children (7-9) will better grasp the social significance of Hiromi breaking gender barriers and the years of discipline required to master a skill.

 Unlike many biographies that focus on world-famous figures, this focuses on a specific, niche craft.
-It demystifies a specialized profession while providing a rare look at the Japanese American urban experience through a culinary lens.
+It demystifies a specialized profession while providing a unique culinary perspective on a specialized profession.

 The book chronicles Hiromi Suzuki's childhood in New York, where she accompanied her father, a sushi chef, to the bustling fish markets at dawn.
 Despite the tradition that only men could be sushi chefs, Hiromi's father mentors her in the precise art of fish selection and preparation, leading her to eventually work alongside him in the family restaurant.